 Sweet, fruity, incredibly flavourful, orange paste tomato.
 This our favourite for making sauce.
-Elongated orange fruits approximately 8 to 10 cm.. very productive with heavy yields.
+Elongated orange fruits are approximately 8 to 10 cm.. very productive with heavy yields.
 Indeterminate plants require support.
 80-85 days.
 Heirloom Veg.
-Plant only.

 Planting: Tomatoes are tender plants and are very susceptible to frost damage.
 Transplant after all danger of frost has passed.
 When transplanting, space 24-36 inches apart with rows at least 36-48 inches apart.